Best Running Armband of 2021

 Why You Should Trust Us

 We did the majority of the testing by strapping these armbands on and hitting the local trails and neighborhood streets.
 We also wore the armbands while performing various exercises like pushups, pullups, and burpees.
 We paid special attention to how comfortable each model felt on our arms, how easy it is to view our phone's screen and use apps while the armband is strapped on, and how much movement or wiggle we felt while we ran.
-We conducted our tests with 3 different phones of varying sizes.
+We conducted our tests with three different phones of varying sizes.

 Analysis and Test Results